EU Gas Network Codes

 The course is a highly interactive experience.
 While it takes place completely online, it makes use of the social possibilities of in-class instruction through modern online tools and media.

-The learning content is divided into 6 modules, and at the core of each module is a live online class with the instructor.
+The learning content is divided into 6 lessons, and at the core of each lesson is a live online class with the instructor.
 The class draws on your progress and input, addresses the points you have defined as significant during the module and allows you the perfect opportunity to have a real influence on the content.

 In addition, you will have all the online tools at hand: you will watch videos, take part in forum discussions, access diverse reading material as well as take quizzes and polls.
 During the course you will have a chance to work on cases discussed in the world of natural gas together with the specialists of the field.

 This prosumer approach to learning guarantees the best possible learning outcomes.
 This course is designed to stimulate the discussion and to provide a forum where different stakeholders can share their experience and best practices stemming from the implementation of the network codes.

 Ilaria Conti is Head of Gas at the Florence School of Regulation.